Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Smoke test for collecting IP addresses of *.google.com

 Duplicate IP addresses are possible, and that is fine.
 I let the smoke test run overnight.
-Here is the PoC (proof of concept) script I ran as the Unbound Python module script.
+Here is the PoC (proof-of-concept) script I ran as the Unbound Python-module script.

 We can see a full FQDN alias re-process on each firewall config update